 Insanity defense planned for Indiana mom in fatal stabbings

 Thirty-year-old Brandi Worley of Darlington has pleaded not guilty to murder charges.
 She was treated for self-inflicted stab wounds to the neck after the Nov.
-17 attack that left her children, 7-year-old Tyler and 3-year-old Charlee, dead.
+17 attack that left 7-year-old Tyler and 3-year-old Charlee dead.

 Comments